 As a parent, you can also take steps to lessen the family's exposure to environmental noise.
 Some tips:

-Reduce the volume on TVs, computers and radios.
+Reduce the volume on TVs, computers, radios.
 Turn off devices when they're not in use.

 If your family is moving to a new home, consider the neighborhood's noise level.
-Look into nearby airport flight path or wind turbine, for example, when deciding where to live.
+Look into nearby airport flight paths or wind turbines, for example, when deciding where to live.

 If your family goes out to eat, choose a quieter restaurant to make it easier to talk to each other.